harshab1/Jenkins-practice/content.md

 docker logs -f jenkins --> logs with the password hash to login to jenkins

 Install suggested plugins and create a admin user

+docker exec -ti container-name bash --> to run commands with in a container

+docker cp file-name container-name:full-path --> used to copy a file in to a specific container.
+Using volumes is better